fraunhofer-iem/CogniCrypt4JetDoc/AnalysisBehaviorSettings.md

 As soon as the CogniCrypt Analysis finds a Crypt-API misuse, the Crypt-API misuse is shown in the [CogniCrypt Window](ToolWindow.md) and in the designated source file.
 Therefore, a mapping between the internal finding's representation and an existing source file must be created.
 As all JVM languages use different source file extensions *(e.g.: .java, .kt)* the Plugin tries to find any of these registered file extensions.
 To reduce unnecessary I/O on your system, the Plugin gives you an option to set your preferred language.
 The Plugin will then favor that language.

-If you want to change the ruleset please follow the next steps:
+If you want to change the preferred language please follow the next steps:

 1. In the Settings/Preferences dialog *(Ctrl+Alt+S)*, select **CogniCrypt**.
 2. Choose your main language from the combobox.